WesleySteve/ve.io-control-user-with-python/README.md

 # ve.io-base_project_for_python_with_clean_arch

 - The objetive of this project is to present a proposal for a base structure for python projects using clean architecture as a base.

+- Have a user control functions ensuring full control o activities in a system

 ### Package management tool
 - Poetry